MaoZiming/papers/Topics/5-security/56-keberos.md

 Read on: June 26th, 2024

-Kerberos is an authentication network protocol developed by MIT to provide robust and **secure authentication system in an open network** where **users at workstations** wish to access **services on network servers**.
+- Kerberos is an authentication network protocol developed by MIT to provide robust and **secure authentication system in an open network** where **users at workstations** wish to access **services on network servers**.
 Open networks are susceptible to various kinds of attacks, such as eavesdropping, replay attacks, and impersonation.

-The protocol is based on generating tickets 🎫.
+- The protocol is based on generating tickets 🎫.

-The authenti- cation server provides a properly authenticated user with a way to prove her/his identity to servers scattered across the network.
+- The authentication server provides a properly authenticated user with a way to prove her/his identity to servers scattered across the network.

-Kerberos keeps a database of its clients and their private keys.
+- Kerberos keeps a database of its clients and their private keys.
 The private key is a large number known only to Kerberos and the client it belongs to.
 In the case that the client is a user, it is an encrypted password.

-The primary name is the name of the user or the service.
-The instance is used to distinguish among variations on the primary name.
-- For example, the rlogin service has different instances on different hosts
-- `rlogin.priam` is the rlogin server on the host named priam.

-A Kerberos ticket is only good for a single named server.
+- A Kerberos ticket is only good for a single named server.
 As such, a separate ticket is required to gain access to different instances of the same service.

 ## Goal
 * Security: To protect sensitive data in open networks.
 * Transparency: To facilitate straightforward authentication for users without the cumbersome need for repeated logins.

-There are three phases to authentication through Kerberos .
+* There are three phases to authentication through Kerberos .
 In the first phase, the user obtains credentials to be used to request access to other services.
 In the second phase, the user requests authentication for a specific service.
 In the final phase, the user presents those credentials to the end server.

 ## Key Techniques: Ticket
 There are three components in Kerberos transactions: